ngardiner/ideal-pxe-environment/images/freedos.md

 1 Create a directory where we place all of our BIOS updates - for our machine types, NIC cards, Video Cards, SATA controllers etc.

-For this, we create a dedicated FreeDOS directory under the tftpboot root and then a subdirectory for ROMs
+For this, we create a dedicated FreeDOS directory under the tftpboot root and then a subdirectory for ROMs to be stored.

 ```
 mkdir -p /var/lib/tftpboot/freedos/live/roms